MicrosoftDocs/azure-devops-docs/docs/user-guide/faqs.md

 -   **Provide feedback**: To allow your stakeholders to provide feedback, you must [grant them specific permissions](../project/feedback/give-permissions-feedback.md).

-## Are there other clients that connect to Azure DevOps Services or TFS?
+## Are there other clients that connect to Azure DevOps?
 Are there other tools I can use?

 Yes.
 You can connect to a project from one of these clients:
 - [Excel](../boards/backlogs/office/bulk-add-modify-work-items-excel.md) (requires Team Foundation add-in)